wmo/ds03gcd/README.md

 # Quick start

 - Clone this repository
-- Put the data-file in the same directory as "run_analysis.R"
+- Put the data-file in the same directory as "run_analysis.R" (no need to unzip)
 - startup R and run: `source "run_analysis.R"`
 - after a while of huffing and puffing, you get the final tidy dataset in dataframe `df`